Our Attorneys Can Help If You or a Loved One Suffered Injuries in a Bicycle Accident in Olympia

-- Get information from the driver(s) involved: Just like in a car accident, you want to gather the name, driver license number, contact details, insurance information, and license plate number for the driver who caused the accident.
+- Get information from the driver(s) involved: Just like in a motor vehicle accident, you want to gather the name, driver license number, contact details, insurance information, and license plate number for the driver who caused the accident.
 Do the same for each driver if more than one vehicle is involved.

 - Speak to witnesses: Ask anybody on the scene what they saw and take down their name and contact information.